Misr Al Khair Award for Leadership in Charitable and Sustainable Development Giving

 First: NGO Award

-First place: a golden shield and a value of 200,000 Egyptian pounds
+First place: a golden shield and an amount worth 200,000 Egyptian pounds

-Second place: a golden shield and an amount of 150,000 Egyptian pounds
+Second place: a golden shield and an amount worth 150,000 Egyptian pounds

-Third place: a golden shield and an amount of 100,000 Egyptian pounds
+Third place: a golden shield and an amount worth 100,000 Egyptian pounds

 Second: Youth Initiatives Award